-Meeting Date 28 January 2020 Agenda Item 3.2 Report Title Unscheduled Care report in of unscheduled care pressures and Planned Care Actions Update .
-Report Author Mark Madams, Unit Nurse Director Morriston Craige Wilson, Deputy Chief Operating Officer Darren Griffiths, Associate Director of Performance and Finance Report Sponsor Chris White, Chief Operating Officer Presented by Chris White, Chief Operating Officer Freedom of Open Information Purpose of the Report The Health Board is experience in unscheduled care and 2 challenging year in terms of entire unscheduled care systems responded to these challengunscheduled care action plant plant.
-This report sets out the being taken and the risk mitigation.
-019/20 so far has service delivery acrostem.
-The Health Boages through its consolated more recently its current position, the been a oss the ard has olidated s winter Key Issues This report brings together a number of key activities to update the Quality and Safety Committee on the work underway to improve our unscheduled care system.
-The key issues are: - An unscheduled care action plan is in place to make improvements across the whole unscheduled care system, improve access and enhance patient experience.
-In particular actions which appropriately avoid admission, increase flow through hospital and facilitate timely and appropriate discharge are key.
-A document outlining the assessment of the current risk associated with the Unscheduled Care pressure is included.
-The paper sets out Morriston Delivery Unit's assessment of the current risk associated with the unscheduled care pressure, the impact on performance targets, planned work with Welsh Ambulance Services NHS Trust (WAST) regarding serious incident, patient experience feedback and specific incidents of harm.
+Meeting Date 28 January 2020 Agenda Item 3.1 Report Title Unscheduled Care report in of of unscheduled care pressures Report Author Mark Madams, Unit Nurse Director Morriston Craige Wilson, Deputy Chief Operating Officer Darren Griffiths, Associate Di and Finance rector of Ferronniance anu Report Sponsor Chris White, Chief Operating Officer Presented by Chris White, Chief Operating Officer Freedom of Open Information Purpose of the Report The Health Board is experiencing unprecedented pressures in unscheduled care and 2019/20 so far has been a challenging year in terms of service delivery across the entire unscheduled care system.
+The Health Board has responded to these challenges through its consolidated unscheduled care action plan and more recently its winter plan.
+This report sets out the current position, the actions being taken and the risk mitigation in place.
+Key Issues This report brings together a number of key activitie update the Quality and Safety Committee on the wounderway to improve our unscheduled care system. key issues are: - • An unscheduled care action plan is in place to make improvements across the whole unscheduled care system, improve access at enhance patient experience.
+In particular activities which appropriately avoid admission, increase through hospital and facilitate timely and appropriate discharge are key. • A document outlining the assessment of the current risk associated with the Unscheduled pressure is included.
+The paper sets out Morn Delivery Unit's assessment of the current risk associated with the unscheduled care pressure the impact on performance targets, planned with Welsh Ambulance Services NHS Trust (WAST) regarding serious incident, patient experience feedback and specific incidents of harm. ork The to and tions se flow Care rriston k ure, work

 The impact of unscheduled care pressures on planned care delivery is also set out in the Morriston Delivery Unit risk assessment.
 Development of the unscheduled care system is being taken forward through the Integrated Medium Term Plan (IMTP) process for 2020-2023.
-Specific Action Information Discussion Assurance Approval Required (please choose one only) \boxtimes Recommendations The Performance and Finance Committee is asked to: - Note the progress in relation to the Unscheduled Care Plan.
+Specific Action Information Discussion Assurance Approval Required (please choose one only) Recommendations Note the progress in relation to the Unscheduled Care Plan.
 Note risk assessment and mitigating actions put in place of the current unscheduled care pressures undertaken by the Morriston Delivery Unit.
-Note the updated actions in respect of planned care delivery for 2019/20

-UNSCHEDULED CARE REPORT INCLUDING IMPLICATIONS OF UNSCHEDULED CARE PRESSURES AND PLANNED CARE ACTIONS UPDATE
+UNSCHEDULED CARE REPORT INCLUDING IMPLICATIONS OF UNSCHEDULED CARE PRESSURES